skywalkerSam/tictactoe/README.md

 # Tic Tac Toe
-A simple Tic-tac-toe application made with React.
+A simple tictactoe application made with React.